Top 40 High-Yield Blue-Chip UK Stocks: Spring 2023

 You can see the full list at the bottom of this post, but first, let's get the big caveat out of the way:

 This is a mechanical list that ranks FTSE 350 stocks by a combination of their market capitalisation (bigger is better) and forecast dividend yield (higher is better).
 It says nothing about my like or dislike of any particular stock, or whether you should or shouldn't invest in them.
-It is simply an easy way to answer the question, "which dividend stock should I look at next?"
+It is simply an easy way to answer the question, "Which dividend stock should I look at next?"

 Much has changed since the last update in September, with banks now hogging many of the top spots.

-High yield banks and another banking crisis
+High-yield banks and another banking crisis

 Bank shares have gone down in the last couple of weeks and their dividend yields have gone up, because (as I’m sure you already know) several banks have recently failed: